rheiland/PhysiCell_MaBoSS/README.md

 C:\Users\heiland\git\PhysiCell_MaBoSS\subcellular\MaBoSS\engine\src>
 ```

+## PhysiCell
+We have not yet added the functionality of MaBoSS into PhysiCell, only commented out "hooks" (rf. bullets at the top of this README).

-Currently, the PhysiCell "model" defined in `/custom_modules/custom_bn*` is a simple functional test case of just 3 cells that are motile and travel horizontally.
+The basic PhysiCell "model" defined in `/custom_modules/custom_bn*` is a simple functional test case of just 3 cells that are motile and travel horizontally.
 It is what we used for an earlier SBML (of ODEs) subcellular model.
 ```
 ~/git/PhysiCell_MaBoSS$ make
 ...